-Well, it is not entirely free.
+Well, it is not entirely free travel.
 The budget of your trip depends on where you want to go.
 In most cases, you will need to pay for travel to the project site, membership fee, personal expenses and, if necessary, a visa.
 The organizers cover accommodation and meals.
 In return for, you will cheerfully rebuild disaster-affected facilities, help local communities somewhere in the Chinese backwoods, or host a turtle farm in Sri Lanka — there are thousands of employment options on volunteer projects.
 You can choose something on one of the websites of volunteer organizations such as Wwoof, AllHandsAndHearts.

 If you are new to volunteering, it is best to contact a local organization that collaborates with international volunteer projects.
 They will make sure that you are accepted into the selected project and will settle all the issues that may arise.